-*** APPLICATIONS FOR THE 2019-2020 AUSTRIAN MARSHALL PLAN FOUNDATION FELLOWSHIPS WILL BE AVAILABLE IN DECEMBER 2018. ***
+*** APPLICATIONS FOR THE 2019-2020 AUSTRIAN MARSHALL PLAN FOUNDATION VISITING SCHOLARS ARE NOW AVAILABLE HERE ***

 The Paul H. Nitze School of Advanced International Studies (SAIS) of the Johns Hopkins University and the Austrian Marshall Plan Foundation of Vienna, Austria, announced a new initiative in 2009 to support research and related activities focused on Central Europe.
 Daniel Hamilton, SAIS professor and founding director of the SAIS Center for Transatlantic Relations, is the first Austrian Marshall Plan Foundation Professor to head the initiative.